Every day brings more news about the devastation of the airline industry from the coronavirus pandemic.

 It also canceled all flights through Midway International Airport in Chicago after the Federal Aviation Administration earlier in the week closed the airport’s control tower when several staff tested positive for coronavirus, according to NBC 5 in Dallas-Fort Worth.
 The FAA said the airport and control tower are operating with shorter hours until it can guarantee a safe work environment.

-The reduction in the number of flights has limited Southwest’s cargo division from accepting any types of cargo or resulted in short drop-off or delivery windows, Wally Devereaux, managing director cargo and charters, said in an email.
+The reduction in the number of flights has not limited Southwest’s cargo division from accepting any types of cargo or resulted in short drop-off or delivery windows, Wally Devereaux, managing director cargo and charters, said in an email.
 Southwest Cargo suspended service to Canada via its partnership with WestJet.

 Emirates also suspending service to 104 destinations, representing about 65% of its global network, according to schedule changes on its website, Reuters reported.